altruios/namshubettulpa/public/namshubettulpa/chapters/reset-2.md

 'R::Martha, I am going to give you the gun back now.
 Okay?'
 *He slid the gun over the counter top*
 ~She didn't make any move to grab it~
-'R::Martha I need you to keep your thoughts on me, okay I know that was a lot to absorb' *He took her hand*
+'R::Martha I need you to keep your thoughts on me, okay I know that was a lot to absorb...'
+*He took her hand*
 ~It broke something inside~
 ~A dam of reaction that, due to the pain, or the calm manner in which he spoke, held until now~